-I am an extreme introvert but, because I consciously work on it, no one would ever know if I did not tell them.
-I realized if I were going to be successful, I would have to push myself outside my comfort zone and work on my people skills and make them a strength.
+I am an extreme introvert, but because I consciously work on it, no one would ever know if I did not tell them.
+I realized if I was going to be successful, I would have to push myself outside my comfort zone and work on my people skills and make them a strength.

 How do you feel about your weaknesses?
 Are you intentional about working on them or have you fallen into the trap of thinking they don’t matter?
 Do you think or say, “That’s just the way I am.
 I can’t help it.
 Don’t expect me to change”?

 If your co-workers sat in a conference room and made a list of your greatest weaknesses, what would be on the list?
 As you consider the things they would discuss, how many of those things could you improve tomorrow if you were intentional?